andyblight/this-day-in-history/design.md

 ## Overview

-This overview of the code was provided by GPT4o.
+This overview of the code was provided by GPT4o and looks about right.

 This WordPress plugin, **"This Day In History"**, allows users to create, manage, and display historical or future events.
 It provides functionality through widgets, shortcodes, and admin interfaces.
 Here's an overview of how the plugin works: